Solutions to a moving boundary problem on the Boltzmann equation: Introduction

 The time periodic problem is one important topic in both kinetic theory and gas dynamics.
 We recall that the existence and stability of time-periodic solutions for the Navier-Stokes equations in different settings were investigated, for instance, see Beir\~{a}o da Veiga \cite{B}, Feireisal et al \cite{FMPS}, Tsuda \cite{T}, and Valli and Zajaczkowski \cite{VZ}, and the references therein.
 For the Boltzmann equation with a time-periodic inhomogeneous source, the issue was studied in Ukai \cite{U} and Ukai and Yang \cite{UY}.
 When one takes into account the effect of a time-periodic external force in the whole space, the problem was partially solved in \cite{DUYZ}, subject to a restriction assumption that the spatial dimensions are not less than five, while so far it has remained open in the physical three-dimensional case.
 Recently, a result on this problem was obtained for the Boltzmann equation in general 3D bounded domains with time-periodic boundary conditions \cite{DWZ}, where the boundedness of the domain inducing the fast enough time-decay plays a role.
 Thus, the time-periodic problem in an unbounded domain with boundaries is still very challenging.
+Finally, we remark that recently there have been externsive studies on the steady solutions to Boltzmann equations and corresponding hydrodynamic limits, cf.~\cite{AEMN,CK,DLiu,DLY,EGKM,EGKM2,EGM1,EGMW}.